“I find Derby a very welcoming university - the staff are always helpful and the main campus has every crucial facility a university needs.”

 Support from your Student’s Union

-You can also get independent advice and guidance from The Source in the Students’ Union.
+You can also get independent advice and guidance from the Student Union Help & Advice service.